beto-rodriguez/SuperXml/README.md

 # Templator (Tor)

-Templator (Tor) is just a light weight and easy to use templating engine library, useful to create string, xml and Html Templates. lets see what I can do for you
+Templator (Tor) is just a light weight and easy to use templating engine library, useful to create string, xml and Html Templates.

+lets see what I can do for you and others can't

 #Install From Nuget
 https://www.nuget.org/packages/Tor/